 Where: The Edge, Pan Pacific Singapore, Level 3, 7 Raffles Boulevard, Marina Square Singapore 039595; www.panpacific.com.

 Cost: Veuve Clicquot Rosé Champagne, house wines, beers and cocktails 208++, all of the above with Veuve Clicquot Brut Yellow Label Champagne 188++, juices, soft drinks, coffee and tea, $128++; kids 6-11 yrs $64++, kids under 6 free.

 Mezza9 at the Grand Hyatt

 Mezza9 at the Grand Hyatt embodies nine distinct dining experiences to titillate your taste buds under one roof.
 The quality and variety of the buffet is second to none.
-With a food mantra ‘thoughtfully sourced, carefully served’, you can indulge in fresh sustainable seafood (love those Coffin Bay rock oysters) and premium free-range and grass-fed meats with a clear conscience.
-Don’t go past innovative specialty items such as the nitrogen gin fizz made a la minute and the seriously moreish roasted suckling pig.
+With a food mantra ‘thoughtfully sourced, carefully served’, you can indulge in fresh sustainable seafood (love those freshly-shucked oysters) and premium free-range and grass-fed meats with a clear conscience.
+Don’t go past innovative specialty items such as the nitrogen gin fizz made a la minute and the seriously moreish roasted pig.
 It’s culinary theatre at it’s very best.
-As for kid-ability, the mini wagyu beef sliders and handmade pasta go down a treat.
 Oh and did we mention the kiddos get pencils and colouring-in sheets to keep them occupied while you make multiple trips to the oyster bar?
 Love this place!
 If it’s still a little out of your price range, check out Pete’s Place for a cheaper (but no less delicious) all-you-can-eat Italian option.